-The Utility is committed to the inspection of all our remaining CSOs.
+The Utility is committed to inspecting all our remaining CSOs.
 Currently the Utility has flow monitoring equipment installed at all CSO sites.
 Monitored sites are visually inspected on the first and last day of the regular work week.
-CSOs are inspected after significant rainfalls on weekends and holidays.
 In the event a monitor goes offline for any reason, that CSO site is visually inspected on all regularly scheduled workdays until the monitor is repaired.